ycm-core/YouCompleteMe/CONTRIBUTING.md

 output of any build or installation commands, including **the command used to run them**.

+For common issues such as "the ycmd server SHUT DOWN", please check the GitHub Wiki.

 ### Other problems - check the issue tracker

 Further, **search the issue tracker for similar issues** before creating a new